adfinis/virtesk/doc/virtesk-vm-rollout-config.rst

 -  **network\_name:** Name of Ovirt network to attach to VM.
 -  **ip\_adresses** and **ip\_adresses\_suffix:** Used to define IP
    addresses for the VMs.
-IPs are computed, but not used, by amoothei-vm-rollout.
+IPs are computed, but not used, by virtesk-vm-rollout.
 IPs can be used inside Autounattend.xml to configure static IP adresses for VMs.

    -  last IP octet = ip\_adresses\_suffix + id - 1